alan-turing-institute/data-training-for-bioscience/2021-08-16-project-details.md

 ## Communication and Sustainability

-- A GitHub repository under the CC-By 4.0 and MIT license has been set to manage this project.
+- A GitHub repository under the CC-BY 4.0 and MIT license has been set to manage this project.
 Following the Open Source practices, the development of all materials will be coordinated via this repository.
 - Emails, shared documents and surveys will be used for regular communication with the key stakeholders in the project.
 - The Turing Way Slack workspace will be used for asynchronous chats and interactions among all contributors of this project.
 - Zoom will be used for hosting meetings and the final sprint event.